Lawyer to Lawyer Mentoring

 When is the CBA's Lawyer-to-Lawyer Mentoring Program offered?

 Our program is offered on an annual basis, with each cycle starting in January.
-Our January 2022 cycle is full.
-If you sign up between January - December 2022, you will be placed on the waitlist for our January 2023 mentoring cycle.

 Read below to determine if you qualify and to learn how to apply.

 Do I qualify for the program?